 Single Moms: Less Housework, More Leisure Than Married Moms

-Without a spouse in the house, single mothers do fewer chores and get more sleep
+Without a spouse in the house, single moms do fewer chores and get more sleep.

 Pity the single mothers.
 With no spouse in the house to help out with the chores and the childcare, they must be far more sleep deprived than married mothers.
 And getting a chance to just kick back and watch some TV?
 That’s probably another indulgence reserved mostly for married mothers, who can relax while their husbands are doing the dishes and putting the kids to bed.

 Lots of people believe this.
 I am embarrassed to admit that I used to be one of them.
 But that was before I read a study that directly tested whether the “time poverty thesis” was true.

 In their investigation of a nationally representative sample of more than 23,000 mothers, Joanna Pepin, Liana Sayer, and Lynne Casper found that single mothers did less housework and spent more time on leisure and sleeping than married mothers.
 What’s more, the single mothers managed all that while spending no less time caring for their children.